 Field/Column Description Job ID The internally generated ID for the job.
 By default, the Jobs queue is sorted in descending order by this column.
 However, you change the sort to ascending order or choose to sort by another column.
 For more information, see Sorting the Jobs Queue.
-Job Type The type of event that triggered the job: Project Branching-The branching of the specified project to another project Project Copy-The copying of the specified project to another project Project Scan-A Code Insight scan of the specified project Project Re-Scan-A rescan of the specified project PDL Update-An Electronic Update of the local Code Insight Data Library Audit Report-The generation of an Audit report for the specified project Notices Report-The generation of a Notices report for the specified project Project Report-The generation of a Project report for the specified project Custom Report-The generation of a custom report for the specified project Project Deletion-The deletion of the specified project.
+Job Type The type of event that triggered the job: Project Branching-The branching of the specified project to another project.
+Project Copy-The copying of the specified project to another project.
+Project Scan-A Code Insight scan of the specified project.
+Project Re-Scan-A rescan of the specified project.
+PDL Update-An Electronic Update of the local Code Insight Data Library.
+Report-Audit Report-The generation of an Audit report for the specified project.
+Report-Notices Report-The generation of a Notices report for the specified project.
+Report-Project Report-The generation of a Project report for the specified project.
+Report-<customreportname>-The generation of a custom report for the specified project.</customreportname> Project Deletion-The deletion of the specified project.
 Export to SBOM Insights-The export of a project's inventory data to SBOM Insights.
 Update Notices-The automatic update of the Notices content across all inventory in a project.
+Project Import-The import of exported project data to another project.
+Remote Scan-The processing of the scan results sent to Code Insight by a Code Insight scan-agent plugin residing on a remote server.
+Currently, the Jobs queue supports the processing of scan results from the generic or Docker Images scan-agent plugin only.
+For all other scan-agent plugins, the results-processing phase begins as soon as Code Insight receives the results; no job is added to the Jobs queue to run in the background.
+For more information, see Support for Processing Remote Scan Results in the Background.
 You can use this column to filter the Jobs queue to a single job type.
-For more information, see Filtering the Jobs Queue by Column.
-Project Name The name of the project associated with the job.
-If you click the hyperlinked name, the project is opened to its Summary tab.
-(If the project is private, only administrators and those users assigned roles on the project can open it.
-All other users receive the message "Unable to access the project".)
-If the project has been deleted, this column shows Deleted Project (with no hyperlink).
-However, in most cases, the project name is still referenced in the Details column.
-For a PDL Update job, this column shows N/A since the job is a system event.
-You can use this column to filter the Jobs queue to a specified project name string.
 For more information, see Filtering the Jobs Queue by Column.